Music of Botswana: Popular music

-Rock and metal
+Botswana's popular music is broadly referred to as jazz, which is common among African countries, though it is distinct from the jazz that originated in the Western world.
+Botswana has relatively few native popular music artists, and most of the country's popular music is imported from Europe, South Africa, and the United States.
+American rock and gospel have a presence in Botswana.

+Kwaito music is commonly performed in South African languages like Afrikaans and Zulu, as well as American English.
+The kwaito singer Frank Lesokwane was one of the most successful artists in the early 21st century.
+Thabo Mapetla Ntirelang is another prominent kwaito artist.
+Kwaito culture has similarities to hip hop culture.
+The kwasa-kwasa genre developed in Botswana, based on Congolese kwassa kwassa music.
+Kwaito kwasa is a fusion genre of kwasa-kwasa and kwaito.
+Vee Mampeezy is a prominent kwaito kwasa artist.

 The development of rock music's popularity in Botswana has been gradual.
 The music has begun to gain momentum, partly due to mainstream media such as MTV, Channel O and the internet.
 The native Batswana have demonstrated an appreciation for this genre, and since 2000 many new bands have been formed; most play locally, but a few have toured southern Africa.
 Rock culture has been recognized with bands uniting in a "Rock Against AIDS" tour.
 Crackdust was famous Metal band in Botswana.
+The National Music Eisteddfod is held annually in Selebi-Phikwe.